nkourkou/morphogenetic-raman-inference/README.md

 Spectral arrays have shape `(n_samples, n_wavenumbers)`; label and axis arrays are one-dimensional.
 Supply the intended five-class clinical subsets: the loader does not select those classes from a larger dataset.
 Clinical 2018 is split into training and validation sets; clinical 2019 is the external evaluation set.
 Seven equal-width inference bands span 400 cm⁻¹ to the smaller of 1,800 cm⁻¹ and the supplied axis maximum.

-All three loaders apply sample-wise L2 normalization, followed by training-fitted feature standardization within classifier pipelines.
-Melanoma and bacteria normalization uses the supplied full spectra; diabetes normalization follows spectral restriction.
-Full-spectrum baselines use all columns retained by their loader, not necessarily only the inference bands.

 ## Running analyses